Frequently asked questions

 We only contact the winners who receive a prize.

-Most competitions will charge an entry fee unless they have financial backing from a major company or it is a business model, like Amazon, that makes money elsewhere to make their competition work.
+Most competitions will charge an entry fee unless they have financial backing from a major company or it is a business model, like Amazon, that makes money elsewhere to finance the competition.

 In the UK it is common to charge £10 for a short story sometimes with a maximum of 2500 words.
-We consider our entry fees offer better value when comparing on a cost per word basis for both the Book Award and the short story competition.
+We consider our entry fees offer better value when comparing on a cost per word basis for the Book Award.

 However, to break things down a little more:

 We have to take into consideration the number of costs we have.
-These include but are not limited to: administrative staff, prize money, plaques, payment to our readers and securing well-respected judges, posting the books and plaques out, website costs as well as paying for the anthology for the short story competition and artist.
+These include but are not limited to: administrative staff, prize money, plaques, payment to our readers and securing well-respected judges, posting the books and plaques out, website costs.
+Please note this is not an exhaustive list.

 There is a lot happening behind the scenes here.
 We feel that the entry fee is fair given the time involved in reading and considering entires (some will be read more than once).
 The fees are not as large as those requested by the BookTrust or by other competitions when an author is shortlisted.
 For example, WH Smiths requests £25,000 for a book that is selected by the new Richard and Judy book club (correct figures in 2010).
 These extra costs that publishers are expected to pay are not generally publicised but they exclude authors and independent publishers who cannot afford these prices.
 We feel that our entry fees are more reasonable and obtainable for authors and publishers with a modest budget.